strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 This proposal involves the Cluster Operator only.
 More specifically, the development is focused on the `KafkaReconciler` class where methods mentioned in the previous sections need to be added and/or updated.
-Even the `KafkaClusterCreator` should be changed in order to avoid reverting back a scaling down request when an auto-rebalance is configured in the `Kafka` custom resource.
+Even the `KafkaClusterCreator` should be changed in order to collect the removed nodes, in case of scale down, in a dedicated list for the auto-rebalancing mechanism to proceed.

 ## Compatibility